serpent213/prettier-plugin-fusion/README.md

 | `fusionLineWidth`                       | `undefined` | Optional override that controls when embedded DSL blocks expand to multiple lines.                       |
 | `fusionEmbedEelParser`                  | `false`     | Collapses whitespace inside embedded EEL expressions for a JS-like look.                                 |

+## Funktionsweise

+- **Fusion**: The plugin registers a `fusion` parser backed by `ts-fusion-parser`, which returns a strongly typed AST of statements, object paths, blocks, and comments.
+The printer in `src/printer/index.ts` walks that AST and rebuilds it following an algorithm.

+- **AFX/HTML**: When a DSL expression is marked as `afx`, the `embed` hook normalises leading/trailing whitespace, masks embedded Eel placeholders, and lets Prettier’s `html` parser format the inner markup.
+The result is restored and wrapped back into the ``afx`...` `` fence.

+- **Eel**: Inline `${...}` expressions are normalised to a single-space style (`a && b`), optionally collating whitespace via `fusionEmbedEelParser`.
+Logical operators trigger multi-line grouping with continuation indent, while shorter expressions stay inline.

 ## Development

 ```